jlaroche/Documentation-en/docs/Data_Standardization/index.md

 We begin with a short discussion of what applied ontologies are, how they differ from simpler kinds of standardised vocabulary, and why certain features of them are needed to achieve a federated data future.

-* Unique identifiers
+* Unique, globally resolvable identifiers to source ontology, definition, and synonymy.
-* Globally resolvable
+* Hierarchic terms
 * No term deletion, only deprecation and replacement
 * Multilingual
-* Hierarchic terms
 * Object properties (relations between objects)

 [NOTE: Check in with Laurette's contact at Amsterdam about his paradigm.]